bark-simulator/bark-simulator.github.io/src/data/iros_tutorial_md.md

 | 13:00      | End |   |
 ## About BARK

 Predicting and planning interactive behaviors in complex traffic situations presents a challenging task.
 Especially in scenarios involving multiple traffic participants that interact densely, autonomous vehicles still struggle to interpret situations and to eventually achieve their own driving goal.
 BARK is a semantic simulation framework for autonomous agents with a special focus on autonomous driving.
 Its behavior model-centric design allows for the rapid development, training and benchmarking of various decision-making algorithms.

 In BARK, behavior models are (re-)used for planning, prediction, and simulation.
-A range of models is currently available, such as Monte-Carlo Tree Search and Reinforcement Learning-based behavior models.
+A range of models is currently available, ranging from simplistic car-following to rule-based intersection crossing models and models derived from the planning community such as Monte-Carlo Tree Search and Reinforcement Learning-based behavior models.

+In addition to that BARK provides an easy to use benchmarking process to compare various behavior models based on using BARK's data-based or sampling-based scenario generation.
+BARK supports replay of the [Interaction Dataset]() with the possibility to (partially) exchange recorded behavior with interactive models.
+Coverage-based sampling criteria are supported not only over physical scenario properties such as velocity and vehicle distance ranges, but also over hidden behavior model parameters.

 ![BARK Simulator](./images/bark_screenshot.png)